-Figure 6A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Calvinia in Namakwa Metro (a) and Kimberly in Frances Baard District (b), Northern Cape Province during epidemiological weeks 1, 2021 to week 10, 2022.
+Figure 6A-B. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) in wastewater treatment plants (WWTPs) from Calvinia in Namakwa Metro (a) and Kimberly in Frances Baard District (b), Northern Cape Province during epidemiological weeks 1, 2021 to week 16, 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

-In Homevale WWTP in France Baard subdistrict, the SARS-CoV-2 levels have been stable at 2 log copies/ ml between weeks 9 and 12.
-More recent results are required.
-On the other hand, a current assessment cannot be made for France Baard due to the absence of recent results.
-The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.
+In Homevale WWTP in France Baard sub-district, two successive increases of SARS-CoV-2 levels were noted in weeks 15 and 16.
+The levels at Calvinia WWTP in Namakwa are at zero as of week 14, requiring more recent results The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.